 Other projects include:

-Park Bus, Welcome Cycle Tourist Ontario Partnership, Welcome Cyclists Network, Ontario Welcome Cyclists Partnership
+Park Bus, Welcome Cycle Tourist Ontario Partnership, Ontario By Bike Network, Ontario By Bike Partnership

 Transportation Options' Team

 Louisa has been working on sustainable, green and new tourism initiatives for a number years.
 Her current position as Projects Director with Transportation Options has her overseeing a number of innovative projects and programs fullfilling the organizations' mandate of fostering sustainable mobility and tourism solutions across Ontario.

 Having worked for Transportation Options since 2008, Louisa has been responsible for launching the Ontario By Bike Network (formally the Welcome Cyclists Network) with an extensive workshops series and support program.
 She has also worked as the Greenbelt Express and Operations Manager for the Bike Train Initiative and as Assistant Coordinator of the 2009 Ontario Cycle Tourism Forum.
 A keen cyclists and outdoors enthusiast, she holds much knowledge of the cycle tourism and outdoor adventure sectors in Ontario – and is always keen to get out there to learn more.